stan-dev/shinystan/README.md

 the output of MCMC programs written in any programming language (and has extended functionality for models fit using [RStan](http://mc-stan.org/interfaces/rstan.html) and the No-U-Turn sampler).

-#### Saving and deploying (sharing)

-The **shinystan** package allows you to store the basic components of an entire project (code, posterior samples, graphs, tables, notes) in a single object.
-Users can save many of the plots as ggplot2 objects for further customization and easy integration in reports or post-processing for publication.

-**shinystan** also provides the `deploy_shinystan` function, which lets you easily deploy your own ShinyStan apps online using RStudio's [ShinyApps](https://www.shinyapps.io) service for any of your models.
-Each of your apps (each of your models) will have a unique url and is compatible with Safari, Firefox, Chrome, and most other browsers.

 ### Licensing